 Pickled Fish is such a tradition at the Cape, and interestingly it is very popular at Easter time.
 Some say that is was made to feed the masses on Good Friday after the three hour church service in the morning, while others say this is not so as the dish is very popular with our Muslim brethren.
 That said, few Cape homes would not have their own recipe for “kerrievis” as pickling was a popular way of preserving fish in the days before refrigerators.

-Here in the Cape, I notice supermarket shelves with large displays of pickled fish this week.
+Here in the Cape, I notice supermarket shelves with large displays of pickled fish around Easter Weekend.

 Often served as a first course with bread and butter, pickled fish is served as a main course with a salad of potato and accompanied by some dressed lettuce leaves.

 Here is our recipe which Madeleine put together for when I went to the Margaret River Wine Festival one November to cook and present a Buffet of Cape Foods in the Voyager Wine Estate Restaurant for the nine day duration of the Festival.

 2kg fillet of fish, all bones removed and cut into squares of about 6cm

 4 large onions, peeled, cut in half and then into thick slices

 70ml sunflower, peanut or canola oil

 3 Tbs aromatic mild curry powder

 1 Tbs whole allspice